Pancakes

 - Butter, 2 tbsp: Melted. ← name, quantity, and prep note

 Supported unicode fraction glyphs: ½ ⅓ ⅔ ¼ ¾ ⅛ ⅜ ⅝ ⅞.
 Mixed forms like 1½ or 1 1/2 work too.
-Ranges accept -, –, —, or − between numbers.
-When you scale the recipe, a range scales from its high end — scaling 1-2 by 2 gives 4.
+Ranges accept -, –, —, or − between numbers, and must read low to high.
+A backwards range like 3-2 is rejected with a hint to swap it.
+When you scale the recipe, both ends of a range scale — 1-2 at 2× becomes 2-4.

 The colon and comma are reserved delimiters.
 The first colon starts the prep note; everything before it is the name and quantity, split at the first comma.
 (A comma after the colon stays in the prep note.)
 A comma inside parentheses doesn’t count, so Sugar (brown, packed), 150 g keeps its full name.
 To add a prep note without a quantity, use a colon — a comma puts the word in the quantity slot instead: